Production Specific - Departmental Guidance

 - Use of antimicrobial floor mats and surfaces treated with bio-barrier coatings.

-If working with Union or Guild represented employees, be mindful of requirements as outlined in the agreement(s) you are signatory to.
+If working with Union or Guild represented employees, be mindful of requirements as outlined in any agreement(s) you are signatory to.
 Reasonable discussions should lead to practical solutions when analyzing new scenarios in these unprecedented times.
-Submit a set of your company guidelines, procedures, and/or protocols to applicable unions prior to employing personnel.
+Submit a set of your company guidelines, procedures, and/or protocols to applicable unions, prior to employing personnel.